This topic describes the monitoring information available for remote services.

-- Business transaction metrics - the metrics for a specific business transaction for a specific service are visible on the Transaction Flow Map.
+- Business transaction metrics: The Transaction flow map shows the metrics for a specific business transaction for a specific service

-- Tier metrics - the metrics for all calls from a tier to the specified service are visible on the Tier Flow Map.
+- Tier metrics: The Tier flow map shows the metrics for all calls from a tier to the specified service

-- Remote service metrics - the overall remote service metrics across the application (all business transactions) are visible on the Application Flow Map and the Remote Services Dashboard.
+- Remote service metrics: The Application flow map and the Remote Services Dashboard show the overall remote service metrics across the application (all business transactions)

 Remote services detected during the specified time window appear on the Application Dashboard flow map.
 You can view the detected services in the context of the entire application's transaction flow.
 The application flow map displays calls per minute and average response time for calls made to remote services.
 These metrics include all calls made from a specific tier to a service across all business transactions.
 The tier and node flow maps display the same metric in their respective contexts.

-For business transactions involving calls to remote services, the services appear on the Business Transactions Dashboard flow map.
+For business transactions involving calls to remote services, the services appear on the Business Transaction dashboard flow map.
 You can view the detected services in the context of the traffic for this specific business transaction.
 The transaction flow map shows the average time spent in remote service calls for the business transaction.

 Slow Remote Service Calls

-The Slowest DB & Remote Service Calls tab lists up to ten calls to a remote service with the longest execution time over the selected time frame, by tier and for all tiers.
-Each call shows the following information:
+The Slowest DB & Remote Service Calls tab lists up to ten calls to a remote service with the longest execution time over the selected time frame, by tier and for all tiers, and relevant metrics.